-- Connect a USB cable to the micro:bit and then plug it into your computer. - We'll be using makecode.microbit.org to program our board.
-It uses a simple drag and drop block interface. - We're going to load the following code for our Moisture Sensor Reading program: https://makecode.microbit.org/\CCpgM4Eat... - The code is very simple.
+- If you've never used a micro:bit before you'll want to check out this guide: Bit Board V2 Setup and Use - We're going to load the following code for our Moisture Sensor Reading program: https://makecode.microbit.org/\CCp gM4Eat... - The code is very simple.
 It's going to turn on the LED matrix on the micro:bit, and then read and show the value it gets from the Moisture Sensor by scrolling it across the LEDs on the micro:bit